Pom-Pom Shaun The Sheep Tutorial

 Finally, Shaun The Sheep the Pom-Pom Sheep has arrived in Craft Passion…..
 I know some of you have been waiting to see this Pom Pom Sheep.
-Sorry to keep you waiting, I have some good excuses for postponing of this tutorial:
+Sorry to keep you waiting, I have some good excuses for postponing this tutorial 😬

 1. Blame it to the bad weather here, it was raining almost every day (monsoon is coming) and I can’t take outdoor photos of Pom-Pom Sheep Shaun and Shirley, they are meant to be outdoors, right?

-I totally fell in love to this funny looking blackface sheep last year when it was shown in the Disney Playhouse Channel which my daughter loves to watch.
+I totally fell in love with this funny-looking blackface sheep last year when it was shown on the Disney Playhouse Channel which my daughter loves to watch.
 Shaun is a curious but resourceful sheep among the flock of its kind, it is funny and adventurous and often a trouble maker.

 Back to the Pom-Pom Sheep tutorial, this is an advanced level in pom-pom making.
-If you have been following and trying my method of this, this, this, this and this, you should be able to do this Pom-Pom Sheep of Shaun the Sheep.
+If you have been following and trying my method of this, this, this, this, and this (the most favorited), you should be able to do this Pom-Pom Sheep of Shaun the Sheep.

 Shaun The Sheep